pip-services/pip-services-docs/content/en/python/components/lock/memory_lock.md

 linkTitle: "MemoryLock"
 gitUrl: "https://github.com/pip-services3-python/pip-services3-components-python"
 description: >
-    Lock that is used to synchronize execution within a process using shared memory.
+    Lock used to synchronize the execution of a process using shared memory.

 ---